johnh-04/johnh-04/README.md

 # 🚀 About Me

 👋 Hey!
-I'm **Giovanni Pio Martello**, a computer science & automation engineering student and developer focused on building intelligent systems at the intersection of software, AI, and space technologies.
+I'm **Giovanni Pio Martello**, a Computer Science & Automation Engineering student and developer focused on building intelligent systems at the intersection of software, AI, and space technologies.

 💻 Freelance Web Developer • 🤖 AI & Robotics Enthusiast • 🌌 Space Systems Explorer